 For most people, the dynamic of college life is something that is brand new, and can be difficult to navigate.
-Managing your time can prove to be much harder than it was in high school, and a lot of the day that was once taken up by a rather rudimentary timeline of waking up, eating breakfast, going to school, taking classes, eating lunch, taking more classes, and ending the day with an extracurricular activity, homework, or social outings.
+Managing your time can prove to be much harder than it was in high school, and a lot of the day that was once taken up by a rather rudimentary timeline of waking up, eating breakfast, going to school, taking classes, eating lunch, taking more classes, and ending the day with an extracurricular activity, homework, or social outings, now has a bit more flexibility.

 Going to college can be very daunting because you are leaving the comfort of the hometown you grew up in and venturing off into a new stage in your life.
 When attending college, whether online or in-person, you will be surrounded by many people from all different parts of the state, country, and world.
 Even if you go to a school where friends from high school are attending, you will still be in a new community with the opportunity to meet new people.